-I have been working at Venturi UK full-time (More than 3 years)
+I have been working at Venturi UK full-time (Less than a year)

 Advice to Management